 Attorney general OKs SCL’s hospital deal

-SCL Health System - a faith-based, nonprofit health-care group - will pay its nonprofit partner Community First Foundation in Arvada $275 million over 20 years as part of the governance change transaction, the two groups said in a press statement.
+SCL Health System - a faith-based, nonprofit health-care group - will pay its nonprofit partner Community First Foundation in Arvada $275 million over 20 years as part of the governance change transaction.

-Community First Foundation received an initial payment of $45 million now that the transaction is complete, according to the press statement.
+Community First Foundation received an initial payment of $45 million now that the transaction is complete.
 SCL Health System has about 750 people in offices in Broomfield and Denver after a headquarters move from Lenexa, Kansas, earlier this year.

-The transaction meets the relevant criteria of the state hospital transfer act, according to a press statement issued by John Suthers, Colorado's attorney general.
-All transactions involving the sale, transfer, lease or other disposition of 50 percent or more of the assets of any hospital in Colorado are reviewed by the attorney general's office, according to the attorney general's website.
+The transaction meets the relevant criteria of the state hospital transfer act, according to John Suthers, Colorado’s attorney general.
+All transactions involving the sale, transfer, lease or other disposition of 50 percent or more of the assets of any hospital in Colorado are reviewed by the attorney general’s office, according to the attorney general’s website.

 Community First Foundation will see new financial resources to promote health and wellness in the Denver metro area as a result of the transaction, according to the press statement.